Color blindness tests

 Color blindness is the inability to distinguish the differences between certain colors.
 The most common type is red-green color blindness, where red and green are seen as the same color.
 Usually Isihara (pseudoisochromatic) plates are used to test color vision.
 They are made of dot patterns composed of primary colors.
 These dot patterns represent a symbol that is superimposed on a background of randomly mixed colors.
 The test can determine certain abnormalities in a person's color vision.

-Last reviewed 2/10/2011 by Linda J. Vorvick, MD, Medical Director, MEDEX Northwest Division of Physician Assistant Studies, University of Washington, School of Medicine; and Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, California.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M., Inc.
+Last reviewed 2/7/2013 by Franklin W. Lusby, MD, Ophthalmologist, Lusby Vision Institute, La Jolla, California.
+Also reviewed by A.D.A.M.
+Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.

 - The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.